-- 9.11.1.
-The City of Cape Town may receive or purchase tickets to events. - 9.11.2.
-Distribution of such tickets can be for the following groups and purposes: vulnerable groups, charitable causes, development projects, key stakeholders in a department, members of Mayoral Committee, the Portfolio committees, as prizes in city organised competitions (in accordance with the consumer protection act, section 11) and City of Cape Town staff. - 9.11.3.
-City of Cape Town staff, Mayoral Committee members and Portfolio Committee members may receive tickets and entries to events on the following conditions which includes but are not limited to: - 9.11.3.1.
-The member has will assist the City of Cape Town with post event report feedback - 9.11.3.2.
-The member is the project manager for the event and his/her presence is required as part of their duties - 9.11.3.3.
-The member will assist in networking with key guests invited to a particular event, such networks to be beneficial to the City of Cape Town. - 9.11.3.4.
-The member is overseeing the implementation of projects at the events such as the vulnerable groups, charitable causes, development project and prizes, such support shall be reasonable.
+10.12.1.
+The City may receive or purchase tickets to events.

-- 9.11.3.5.
-The member participates in the event - 9.11.3.6.
-The member wins a competition in which tickets are prizes. - 9.11.4.
-Ticket distribution can be facilitated by the Event Hosting Department or the Events Department. - 9.11.5.
+- 10.12.2.
+Distribution of such tickets can be for the following groups and purposes: vulnerable groups, charitable causes, development projects, key stakeholders in a department, members of Mayoral Committee, the Portfolio committees, as prizes in City organised competitions (in accordance with the consumer protection act, section 11) and City staff. - 10.12.3.
+City staff, Mayoral Committee members and Portfolio Committee members may receive tickets and entries to events on the following conditions which includes but are not limited to: - 10.12.3.1.
+The member will assist the City of Cape Town with post event report feedback: - 10.12.3.2.
+The member is the project manager for the event and his/her presence is required as part of their duties; - 10.12.3.3.
+The member will assist in networking with key guests invited to a particular event, such networks to be beneficial to the City of Cape Town; - 10.12.3.4.
+The member is overseeing the implementation of projects at the events such as the vulnerable groups, charitable causes, development project and prizes, such support shall be reasonable; - 10.12.3.5.
+The member participates in the event; and - 10.12.3.6.
+The member wins a competition in which tickets are prizes. - 10.12.4.
+Ticket distribution can be facilitated by the Event Hosting Department or the Events Department. - 10.12.5.
 A record of ticket distribution for events must be kept by the City Hosting Department.